Physical Training Program I: Bodyweight Circuit

 - Duration: 8 weeks

-- Frequency: 5 days per week (1 active recovery day, 1 rest day)
+- Frequency: 5 training days per week (1 active recovery day, 1 full rest day)

 - Gear needed: A pull-up bar and a willing mind

-- What it'll prepare you for: crushing life and achieving your dreams
+- Prepares you for: crushing life and achieving your dreams

 By cycling through exercises like push-ups, squats, pullups and planks, you develop strength and stamina without overloading any single muscle group.
 This also enhances muscular coordination, endurance and movement efficiency.